blevesearch/blevesearch.github.io-hugo/content/docs/Index-Structure.md

 }
 ```

 Term frequency rows store statistics about a term in a document field.
-Term occurrences can be recorded as well.
+Applications using result highlighting or phrase search must also record term locations by setting `IncludeTermVectors` in the field mapping.
+Term locations are used to retrieve the term origin in the source document or measure terms proximity.

-`Freq` is the number of occurrences of the term in this field.
+* `Freq` is the number of occurrences of the term in the field.
-`Norm` is 1/sqrt(number of tokens in this field).
+* `Norm` is 1/sqrt(number of tokens in the field).
+This factor helps balancing scores of shorter documents which have lower term frequencies.
-`Vectors` is filled only if `IncludeTermVectors` was set in the field mapping.
-Each element describes a single occurrence of the term in the source document. `Field` is the field index, and is the same as in the row key.
+* `Vectors` is filled if `IncludeTermVectors` is set in the field mapping.
+Each element describes a single occurrence of the term in the source document. `Field` is the field index, and is the same as in the row key except for composite fields where it references the source field (composite fields like `_all` are made of the union of other fields).
 Because documents are structured as trees and intermediate elements can be arrays or slices, the field index is sometimes not enough to resolve a value.
 The indices of the value or some of its ancestors into those arrays or slices are also required.
 They are stored in `ArrayPositions`. `Pos` tells the entry is the `Pos`-th occurrence of the term in the field (starting at 1). `Start` and `End` are the byte offsets of the source of the term in the field value.

 ### Back Index Rows